jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 ### The configuration

-The showcase contains an example simulation, which demonstrates the operation of INET's IEEE 802.15.4 model.
-The scenario is that wireless nodes are used to control lighting in an appartment.
+The showcase contains an example simulation, which demonstrates the operation of INET's narrow band IEEE 802.15.4 model.
+The scenario is that wireless nodes are used to control lighting in an apartment.
 There are sensor nodes in the rooms working as presence sensors, detecting when people are in a room.
 They periodically send sensor data to a controller node, which decides how to adjust the lighting conditions in different rooms.
 The controller sends control packets to the lamps in the rooms to set their brightness or turn them on and off.
 All nodes use the IEEE 802.15.4 standard to communicate.
-Note that this is not a working simulation of the light control and presence detection, just a mockup based on that scenario.
+Note that this is not a working simulation of the light control and presence detection, just a mockup based on that scenario - only the periodic communication of the nodes are simulated.

 The simulation can be run by choosing the `Ieee802154` configuration from <a srcFile="wireless/ieee802154/omnetpp.ini"/>.
 It uses the following network: